geospatial-jeff/cognition-datasources/docs/contributing.md

 You can now perform a basic bounding box query on the packaged spatial coverages from within our driver.
 For an implementation example, see the [NAIP driver](https://github.com/geospatial-jeff/cognition-datasources-naip).

-##### How Does it Work?
+### How Does it Work?
 Upon initialization, cognition-datasources uses a [simple loader](../datasources/sources/__init__.py) (see `collections.load_sources`) which loads all drivers found in the `./datasources/sources` folder.
 When installing locally, the driver file (`FakeSat.py`) is moved into the `sources` folder which allows local calls to cognition-datasources.
 The serverless deployment packages each datasource as a lambda function which takes advantage of how AWS Lambda Layers are merged at runtime.

 ![title](images/lambda-environment.png)

 Each lambda function pulls from two lambda layers (three if packaged with spatial coverages): the cognition-datasources layer and the driver layer.
-When the layers are merged at runtime, the driver file is placed into the `./datasources/sources` folder which allows cognition-datasources to successfully load the driver inside `handler.py`.
+When the layers are merged at runtime, the driver file is placed into the appropriate folder which allows cognition-datasources to successfully load the driver inside `handler.py`.